edugonza/demo-movier/README.md

 | `google` *(default)* | Very good | ~$0.016/1k chars | Studio & Chirp3 HD voices |
 | `elevenlabs` | Best | ~$0.18/1k chars | Install with `uv sync --extra elevenlabs` |

+#### Google TTS — Long Audio API

+Google's synchronous TTS API has a **5000-byte input limit**.
+For longer transcripts the pipeline automatically falls back to the [Long Audio API](https://cloud.google.com/text-to-speech/docs/create-audio-text-long-audio-synthesis), which writes the result to GCS and downloads it.
+This requires `GOOGLE_CLOUD_BUCKET` to be set in `.env`.

 ### Recommended Google voices

 | Name | Voice ID | Style |